lateralus1123/assignment1/bio.md

 My name is Dan.
 I'm interested in strategy games and mathematics.
 I like spicy food and can't operate in the morning without coffee.
+This merge was awesome!
+I can really see how Git is a useful tool.

 PROGRAMMING BACKGROUND